 History of the Tomahawk Chop

 From their Boston Braves and Milwaukee Braves days, the Atlanta Braves have always been the Braves.
-But the Tomahawk Chop wasn’t incorporated until the 1990s, when the Braves underwent a dominant stretch of playoff appearances.
+But the Tomahawk Chop wasn't incorporated until the 1990s, when the Braves underwent a dominant stretch of playoff appearances.
 The team borrowed the chant from the Florida State University Seminoles after Deion Sanders, who starred at FSU, played for the Braves.
+It's now a staple at Braves games.

 The Tomahawk Chop, as deeply rooted in the franchise's history as it is, is offensive.